 For me, it helps to change the question from, “What’s the lesson?” to “What’s the takeaway?”

-After a story is read and done, what’s does the reader/listener take away from this story?
+After a picture book is read and done, what does the reader/listener take away from this story?
 That could be a moral or lesson, but it could be just a comforting feeling that it’s safe to go to bed because there are no monsters under the bed.
 This implies that lighter touch.

-But what if you want to write a story to teach kids a lesson?
+But what if you want to write a picture book to teach kids a lesson?
+You want them to share toys, or be kind to an elderly neighbor.
 First, consider if the picture book is the right medium.
 Would this be better as a Bible study lesson, or as a curriculum lesson?

-- Character.
-If you’re sure that the picture book is the right medium, then start with character, not the lesson.
-Start with a character who passionately wants something that they can’t have, or fears something they must face.
+• Picture Book Characters.
+Start with character, not the lesson.
+Start with a character who passionately wants something that s/he can’t have, or fears something they must face.
 The struggles of a character — even a picture book character — is something that readers are willing to follow.

-- Language and voice.
+• Picture Book Language and Voice.
 Next, make sure the language, the voice of the story sings.
 Use every skill you know to build in great rhythm, evocative language, read-aloud qualities, etc. Build the plot carefully, page turn by page turn, keeping the tension high enough that it keeps the reader turning pages.